railsrumble/railsrumble.github.com/judging.markdown

 If you competed, your team's collected points will be revealed to you privately in your team's dashboard, if you'd care to see that.

-# A Judging How To
+# A Complete Judging How To

 ## What to Look For